redpesk-core/afb-app-manager/docs/1-afm-daemons.md

 ### Maintaining list of applications

-At start **afm-user-daemon** scans the directories containing applications and load in memory a list of avaliable applications accessible by current user.
+At start **afm-user-daemon** scans the directories containing applications and load in memory a list of available applications accessible by current user.

 When **afm-system-daemon** installs or removes an application.